IBUNHABIBU/car-rent-booking-api/README.md

 ### Project specifications

-This is React-redux capstone project is based on a catalogue of recipes.
-I have built a catalogue, that is, a browsable list of items that you can filter and access to the details of one item.
-All data are meals recipes that come from TheMealDb API.
+This is Rails final capstone project is based on an app to book a Social Hall(Event).
+I have built a REST API using Ruby on rails as a backend where the front end will be the react-redux.

 ### Features

-  - It displays all foods meal in all categories when visiting the home page.
-  - It displays all food meals within the same category when selecting the category by clicking the link or by filtering.
-  - It displays the details of a meal when you select your desired meal.

 <!-- BUILD WITH -->
 ## Built With

 This project was built using these technologies.
-* React
-* Redux
-* Bootstrap
-* The MealDB API
+* Rails

 ### Requirements